Lee Youngdo

 Lee Youngdo (born 1972) is a Korean novelist known for his work in the fantasy and science fiction genre.
-He is best known for his Dragon Raja series of fantasy novels which is also his debut work and The Bird That Drinks Tears acclaimed for its distinct races and unique worldbuilding.
+He wrote Dragon Raja series of fantasy novels, and The Bird That Drinks Tears.

-At the time Dragon Raja was first published in 1998, Korean readership for fantasy genre (specifically its medievalist form) was considered unsubstantial and unaccounted for by press; but Dragon Raja reportedly sold close to 2 million books in 4 languages.
+His debut work Dragon Raja was first published in 1998, reportedly selling close to 2 million books in 4 languages.
 This was a significant feat for the fantasy genre in Korea where the annual circulation of domestic literature and fiction titles as a whole, ranges between 12~20 million copies.

 Dragon Rajas success has prompted a rapid growth of Korean fantasy and science fiction genre, and contributed to the growing acceptance of web fiction in 2000s, referred to as "Internet literature" at the time, both by the country's general public and literary world.
 Lee is widely regarded as one of the best-selling fantasy writers in Korea.

 Background

 Early life

 Lee was born in 1972 in Busan, South Korea, the first child of two brothers.
 When Lee was 2 years old, his family moved to Masan in South Gyeongsang Province where he has lived since.
 As a child he read heavily in various subjects.
 In 1991 he entered Kyungnam University where he studied Korean language and literature.

 He started writing seriously from 1993, but didn't think that he would be writing novels.